lightpack/docs/custom-auth.md

 ## Authenticators

-Authenticators are classes that implement `Lightpack\Auth\Authenticator` interface.
+Authenticators are classes that extend `Lightpack\Auth\AbstractAuthenticator` class.

 These classes are responsible for authenticating a request.
-You can create your own authenticator by implementing this interface.
+You can create your own authenticator by extending this class.
 For example:

 ```php
 <?php